Virtual Worlds: Digital Technologies in Climate and Biodiversity Governance

 Virtual Worlds explores the role of digital technologies in managing climate change and biodiversity loss.
 The program reviews how technology can improve environmental governance and include local knowledge for sustainable development.

 However, these tools have also been criticised for simplifying the understanding of complex interactions between climate and biodiversity.
-Critics warn of the risk that the options for action will be limited to technical and formalistic measures, thereby ignoring the diversity of measures needed for societies to be able to transition to long-term sustainability.
-For this reason, many have advocated the inclusion of local and traditional knowledge in the negotiation, monitoring, and review of international negotiations on climate and biodiversity.
-A key question is how this can be harmonized with an increasing focus on digital technologies.
+Critics warn that the options for action may be limited to technical and formalistic measures, thereby overlooking the diverse range of measures required for societies to transition to long-term sustainability.
+For this reason, many have advocated the inclusion of local and traditional knowledge in the international negotiation, monitoring, and review of climate and biodiversity action.
+A key question is how this can be harmonised with an increasing focus on digital technologies.

 Contact